 - Ease Both: slow start and finish

-There’s also Pop, Bounce, and Elastic, and of course Linear (which means “no easing”).
+And there’s also Pop, Bounce, and Elastic, and finally Linear (which means no easing).

 Have a mess around.
-We’ll retweet what you come up with 👏👏👏.
+We’ll retweet if you share with us!

 Daniel Schwarz is a UX/UI designer, web developer, and maker by background, but a writer, editor, 5x author, and teacher at heart.
 Currently a design blog editor at SitePoint (ex Toptal), writer at .net Magazine and Web Designer Magazine, but occasionally a collaborator with top design companies such as Adobe and InVision.